A simple Tabletop game of space exploration

 May drop 1 warp buoy (see below). |

-WARPSHIPS: A Warpship may drop
+WARPSHIPS: A Warpship may

 a Warp Buoy at any time during its move.
-Only 1 buoy can be out at
+Only 1 buoy can be out

-a time, so remove any placed buoy before placing it in a new location.
+a time, so remove any placed buoy before placing it in a new

-ANY ship (friend or foe) may, during its move, WARP from the Warp Ship
+ANY ship (friend or foe), during its move, may WARP from the Warp Ship

 to the Buoy or from the Buoy to the Warp Ship!
 You may warp

-into or out of a Raystorm or a Black Hole, but this will NOT count as an
+into or out of a Raystorm or a Black Hole, but this will NOT count as

-escape (the card remains in play until a ship is rescued or escapes through
+escape (the card remains in play until a ship is rescued or escapes

 traditional means).